carmenlup/az-204-prep/AZ900Prep/Carmen/Labs/StorageAccount.md

 5. Go to portal -> Access keys -> copy connection key of key1
 6. Replace value set for  "StorageAccountConnectionString" with your Storage account connection string
 7. Create a container for store blobs
 	Obs.
-Blob package provide BlobServiceClient Client class that is used for manage blobs.
+Blob package provide BlobServiceClient class that is used for manage blobs.

 		string containerName = "newcontainer";
 		BlobServiceClient blobServiceCLient = new BlobServiceClient(storageConnectionString);